Magnetic field spreading from stellar and galactic dynamos into the exterior: Results

-To study the radial power laws for the dipolar and quadrupolar configurations in more detail, we now express the latitudinal dependence in terms of Legendre polynomials.
+To study the radial power-law behavior for dipolar and quadrupolar configurations in more detail, we now express the latitudinal dependence in terms of Legendre polynomials.
 An axisymmetric magnetic field can be written as \citep{Mof78, Par79, KR80}

 where $\meanA_\phi(r,\theta,t)$ and $\meanB_\phi(r,\theta,t)$ are independent of each other outside the dynamo region and characterize the poloidal and toroidal magnetic field decay in the radial direction.
-They can be expanded as\footnote{In general, axisymmetric and nonaxisymmetric magnetic fields can be written as
+These functions can be expanded as\footnote{In general, axisymmetric and nonaxisymmetric magnetic fields can be written as

 where $T(r,\theta,\phi,t)$ and $S(r,\theta,\phi,t)$ are the superpotentials for the three-dimensional toroidal and poloidal fields, respectively.
 In axisymmetry, this implies that $B_\phi=-\partial T/\partial\theta$, and if $T(r,\theta)=P_\ell(\cos\theta)$, then $B_\phi=-P_\ell^1(\cos\theta)$.
 Likewise, using $A_\phi=-\partial S/\partial\theta$, and if $S(r,\theta)=P_\ell(\cos\theta)$, then $A_\phi=-P_\ell^1(\cos\theta)$.}